Leonardosep13/Evaluation_App/README.md

-Option 1 – Using Docker:
-You can start both the backend and the frontend by simply running:
+You can start both the backend and the frontend by simply running these commands in two different consoles:

-"docker compose up"

-(Make sure you have Docker Desktop installed for this option.)

-Option 2 – Running Locally:

-Backend:
-cd ClassRankBack
-pip install -r requirements.txt python manage.py runserver
+Backend: cd ClassRankBack, pip install -r requirements.txt, python manage.py runserver,

-Frontend:
-cd classrankfront
-yarn install
-yarn start
+Frontend: cd classrankfront, pnpm install, pnpm dev,